 - 25. The next steps after public notification depend on whether an EOI Dispute has been raised. - 26.
-An EOI Dispute is any argument about whether the EOI should be approved by TSRIC.
-That argument might be raised by another person who wants an EOI over the same land, or a person who thinks the Applicant is not the right person to have a Lease over the EOI area. - 27.
+An EOI Dispute is any disagreement about whether the EOI should be approved by TSRIC.
+That disagreement might be raised by another person who wants an EOI over the same land, or a person who thinks the Applicant is not the right person to have a Lease over the EOI area. - 27.
 If an EOI Dispute is not raised before public notification closes, then TSIRC can make a decision about the EOI at a TSIRC meeting after the public notification period has closed. - 28.
 Any dispute about an EOI that is made after a public notification process has closed will not be considered by TSIRC, unless TSIRC decides that there is a reasonable basis for the dispute being raised at a late stage. - 29.
-However, if an EOI Dispute is identified, then TSIRC will pause all decisions on the affected EOIs for 3 months. - 30.
-TSIRC will give all people involved in the dispute details of the dispute, including details of other people involved in the dispute. - 31.
-TSIRC will then refer the dispute to the PBC.
+However, if an EOI Dispute is identified, then TSIRC will pause all decisions on the affected EOIs for 3 months.